Supreme Council of Bengal: Conflict with Supreme Court of Judicature at Fort William

-From 1774 (when the Supreme Court of Judicature at Fort William was founded) till 1782 (when Bengal Judicature Act of 1781 was passed), the Court claimed jurisdiction over any person residing in Bengal, Bihar or Orissa.
+From 1774 (when the Supreme Court of Judicature at Fort William was founded) till 1782 (when Bengal Judicature Act 1781 was passed), the court claimed jurisdiction over any person residing in Bengal, Bihar or Orissa.
 This resulted in conflict of jurisdiction with Supreme Council of Bengal.
-The conflict came to an end with Parliament's passing of the Bengal Judicature Act of 1781.
+The conflict came to an end with Parliament's passing of the Bengal Judicature Act 1781.
 The act restricted the Supreme Court's jurisdiction to either those who lived in Calcutta, or to any British Subject in Bengal, Bihar and Odisha.
 This removed the Court's jurisdiction over any person residing in Bengal, Bihar and Odisha.

 Role

-The Regulating Act of 1773 made presidencies of Bombay and Madras subordinate to Bengal.
+The Regulating Act 1773 made presidencies of Bombay and Madras subordinate to Bengal.
 Governor-in-Council of Bombay and Madras presidencies were required to obey the orders of Governor General of Bengal.
 Governor-General-in-Council was given the power to make rules, ordinances and regulations.
 These rules and regulations were required to be registered with the Supreme court and could only be dissolved by the King-in-Council within 2 years.